hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 platform restarts itself with a copy of the genesis state and adding to it the TSS key material and ledger id.
 After the platform restarts, application transactions are accepted and the platform starts building a new hashgraph, working towards consensus on round 1 with the ability to sign block 1.
-This ensures that the first user transactions handled by the network are in a block that can have a block proof soon as possible.
+This ensures that the first user transactions handled by the network are in a block that can have a block proof as soon as possible.
 The alternative is that blocks will go without block proofs until the nodes go through TSS bootstrap, which may be several rounds later.